What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Datasets

 Each of our diagnostics supports three types of testing: word prediction accuracy, sensitivity testing, and qualitative prediction analysis.
 Because these items are designed to draw conclusions about human processing, each set is carefully constructed to constrain the information relevant for making word predictions.
 This allows us to examine how well LMs use this target information.

-For word prediction accuracy, we use the most expected items from human cloze probabilities as the gold completions.\footnote{With one exception, NEG-88, for which we use completion truth, as in the original study.} These represent predictions that models should be able to make if they access and apply all relevant context information when generating probabilities for target words.
+For word prediction accuracy, we use the most expected items from human cloze probabilities as the gold completions.\footnote{With one exception, \nkf{}, for which we use completion truth, as in the original study.} These represent predictions that models should be able to make if they access and apply all relevant context information when generating probabilities for target words.

-For sensitivity testing, we compare model probabilities for good versus bad completions---specifically on comparisons for which the N400 has exhibited reduced sensitivity in the human experiments.
-This allows us to test whether LMs will show similar insensitivities with respect to the relevant linguistic distinctions.
+For sensitivity testing, we compare model probabilities for good versus bad completions---specifically, comparisons on which the N400 showed reduced sensitivity in experiments.
+This allows us to test whether LMs will show similar insensitivities on the relevant linguistic distinctions.

 Finally, because these items are constructed in such a controlled manner, qualitative analysis of models' top predictions can be highly informative about information being applied for prediction.
 We leverage this in our experiments below.